 In addition to the BSA Annual Health and Medical Record, SCUBA participants must download, and complete the SCUBA Diving Medical Form.
 Please note that this form requires the signature of a parent/guardian and physician.

-The following information is required for each SCUBA participant as part of the on-line registration process.
+The following registration information is required for each SCUBA participant.

 - Parent/Guardian Name

 - Parent/Guadian Email Address

 - Parent /Guardian Phone